gaieges/grafana-mysql-monitoring/README.md

-# Simple grafana monitoring of with MySQL metrics
+# Simple grafana monitoring of MySQL metrics

 > This repo attempts to demonstrate and provide a usable mysql install on docker, with grafana monitoring captured by prometheus